 We seriously err if we rely on the secular media to give us spiritual understanding.
 God sends strong delusion to those who do not love the truth.

-Indeed, many heresies crept into the church over the past several years.
-John Ritenbaugh explains the difference between heresy and apostasy, how Satan works to introduce heresy into the church, and most importantly, what we can do about it!
+Many heresies have crept into the church over the past several years.
+Here is how Satan works to introduce heresy into the church, and what we can do about it.